-The author of this model has created a useful 37-page guide which can refer you through the whole process of creating Noblewoman for your collection of 3D printed trains.
+The author of this 3D model has created a useful 37-page guide that can refer you through the whole process of creating Noblewoman for your collection of 3D printed trains.

 It is simple to build a catenary line for your 3D printed trains.
 Such an overhead line or wire can be designed once and used for multiple railway projects.

 You can choose between types L and T, depending on the number of lanes you are planning.
-Hobbyists advise printing each piece of the overhead line flat and glueing them, if necessary.
+Hobbyists advise printing each piece of the overhead line 3D print files flat and glueing them, if necessary.

 The final result looks stunning.